xwp/wp-docker/readme.md

 #### Can I force SSL in wp-admin?

 Yes!
-Add the following to the php section in `docker-custom.yml`
+Add the following to the php service  in `docker-custom.yml`

 ```
 php: